jonnew/Oat/README.md

 component.

-#### frameserve
+#### Frame server
-`oat-frameserve` - Serves video streams to named shared memory from physical devices (e.g. webcam or GIGE camera) or from file.
+`oat-frameserve` - Serves video streams to shared memory from physical devices (e.g. webcam or GIGE camera) or from file.

 ##### Signature
 ```